PragathiKS/demo/tetrapak-customerhub/ui.dev/src/README.md

     "cacheGroups": {
         ...
         "homepage": {
             "testMultiple": true, // This is equivalent to "test": fn() in webpack.
-In accelerator we don't need to define this function.
-                                  // Accelerator uses a built-in function that matches individual component paths defined under "componentGroups"
+                                  // Accelerator replaces "textMultiple" with a built-in path matcher.
-                                  // configuration below.
-It makes it easier to bundle components using component path.
+                                  // These paths are defined in "componentGroup" to allow user to define multiple paths.
-            "name": "homepage",
+            "name": "homepage", // Chunk name
-            "minSize": 0,
-            "chunks": "all"
-        }
+            "minSize": 0, // Minimum size of chunk "chunks": "all" // Creates chunk for both static and dynamic imports }
         ...
     },